Open-Network-Models-and-Interfaces-ONMI/onmi-iisomi-xhaul-uml-yang/code/docs/READMEInstallDevelopmentEnvironment.md

     ---
     >       <property name="&lt;Super&gt;Tab" type="string" value="empty"/>
     ```
-    Note that there may be two entries, and the first already has the value "empty".
+    NOTE: There may be two entries, and the first already has the value "empty".
 If this is the case, edit the second entry.
+    NOTE: AltGr is not working in this configuration

 ### 1.2 Directory structure